Computer Automation

-Computer Automation, Inc. was a computer manufacturer founded by David H. Methvin in 1968, based originally in Newport Beach, California, United States.
+Computer Automation, Inc. was a minicomputer and industrial control computer manufacturer founded by David H. Methvin in 1968, based originally in Newport Beach, California, United States.
 It opened a sales, support and repair arm in the UK in 1972, based at Hertford House, Maple Cross, Rickmansworth, Hertfordshire.
 Later relocated to Suite 2 Milfield House, Croxley Centre, Croxley Green, Watford, Hertfordshire.

-In 1981 they moved the corporate offices to Boulder, Colorado, manufacturing and sales remained in California.
-In 1985 the offices moved to Irvine, California.
+In 1981, they moved the corporate offices to Boulder, Colorado, manufacturing and sales remained in California.
+In 1985, the offices moved to Irvine, California.
 Finally in 1990 they moved to Richardson, Texas.
 They had previously opened a manufacturing and engineering development facility there in 1978 as a way to escape high California tax and labor rates.

 The first products were the Computer Automation PDC 404 and PDC 808 "Programmed Digital Controllers".
 The PDC 808 announced circa July 1969 was designed for control, monitoring and/or data logging applications.
 It featured 4K 8-bit core memory expandable to 16K with DTL logic circuits.

 In 1969, CA announced full production of the Model 816, a 16-bit general purpose computer using TTL integrated circuits for logic and a 3D core memory.

-In 1971, CA introduced the Alpha 8, an eight-bit machine, and Alpha 16 which merely doubled up this concept to make a 16-bit machine.
+In 1971, CA introduced the Alpha 8, an 8-bit machine, and Alpha 16 which merely doubled up this concept to make a 16-bit machine.
 Both were built using DTL and TTL devices.
-The processor for the Alpha 8 and Alpha 16 each comprised three full sized circuit boards about 18 inches square, then there were the memory options, 4k, 8k and rarely 16k magnetic core full cards.
+The processor for the Alpha 8 and Alpha 16 each comprised three full sized circuit boards about 18 inches square, then there were the memory options, 4K, 8K and rarely 16K magnetic core full cards.
 There were number of options for data input, paper tape via a board called the utility controller which could also be used to drive other devices such as printers, etc. There was a magnetic tape controller which was a full card and a Winchester interface disk controller which was two full cards with a circuit board jumper which interlinked the two cards.
 The programmers console had a row of toggle switches for data entry of bootstrap routines, etc. Two chassis were available, standard and jumbo with separate power supplies.
 There were a variety of other cards available for various forms of input/output and process control, relay cards, dual teletype cards, etc.